Offensive Methodology — the TTP map behind the tool layer

 Privilege escalationPrivilege Escalation (TA0004)certipy-ad (AD CS), BloodHound paths, impacket

-C2 / persistenceCommand & Control (TA0011)Sliver, Havoc, Metasploit, Caldera (emulation)
+C2 / persistenceCommand & Control (TA0011)Sliver, AdaptixC2, Metasploit, Caldera (emulation); Havoc only if you already run it — upstream is archived

 PivotingLateral Movementligolo-ng, chisel, proxychains4, socat